icesnowsun/icesnowsun.github.io/_projects/4_project.md

 related_publications: true
 ---

-Prolonged QTc is a marker of arrhythmia risk.
-In sickle cell disease it is common, and the reasons are tangled: anemia, medications, organ damage, and genetic variation all plausibly contribute, and they co-occur.
+Prolonged QTc is a marker of arrhythmia risk, and sudden cardiac death is a real threat in sickle cell disease.
+The reasons are tangled: anemia, medications, organ damage, and genetic variation all plausibly contribute, and they co-occur.

+This work began at the University of Mississippi Medical Center, in a state where a largely rural, lower-income population had long been underrepresented in clinical research — and where sickle cell disease, which disproportionately affects African Americans, was correspondingly understudied.

 ## The question